GrigorisLionis/UCM/README.md

 ![](https://github.com/GrigorisLionis/UCM/blob/main/traj.jpeg)

-a plot of the varianace of a control variable wrt the normalized time (s) , for a number of different runs (r) is shown.
+a plot of the varianace of a specific control variable wrt the normalized time (s) , for a number of different runs (r) is depicted, showing the variability of the motion.

 While in the following figure,